Home Artists Posts Import Register

 Whatever it is, there must be something.

 Kai channeled a pulse of Earth mana to scan the buried section.
-His spell was eroded by the waning force, not before he managed to see the tower indeed continue for another floor—perhaps more.
+His spell was eroded by the waning force, not before he managed to see the tower indeed continued for another floor—perhaps more.

 Guess I’ll just have to get lucky.